shopware5/devdocs/source/developers-guide/address-management-guide/index.md

 ### Attributes

 The address form also supports attributes.
 They will automatically be mapped to the attribute model if you follow the input naming conventions.
-This is an example for providing attributes with a html input field:
+This is an example for providing attributes with an HTML input field:

 ```html
 <input type="text" name="address[attribute][text3]" />